Prerequisites

 ๐ Simple Actor Implementation

-Letโs start with a friendly example using Pythonโs queue
+Letโs start with a friendly example using Pythonโs queue and threading:

 import queue